What is Shadow IT?

 An example is users granting broad OAuth permissions to third-party apps.
 This inadvertently violates data residency regulations, such as GDPR.
 In addition, attackers often use third-party add-ons and social engineering to trick people into granting broad access to your approved SaaS apps—such as Office 365, G Suite and Box—that typically contain sensitive data.

-Shadow IT Tips for Protection
+Tips for Shadow IT Protection

-A CASB solution helps you govern the shadow IT cloud apps and services your people use by offering a centralised view of your cloud environment.
+A CASB solution helps you govern the shadow IT apps and cloud services your people use by offering a centralised view of your cloud environment.
 It allows you to get insights into who is accessing what apps and data in the cloud from where and from which device.

 CASBs catalogue cloud services (including third-party OAuth apps) rate the risk level and overall trustworthiness of cloud services and assign them a score.
 CASBs even provide automated access controls to and from cloud services based on cloud service risk scores and other parameters, such as app category and data permissions.